Stop tooth decay and gum disease in their tracks.

 How we can help: To place a filling, your dentist will first prepare your tooth by removing decay and bacteria.
 Surface cavities often don’t require anesthesia, but your dentist will make sure you’re comfortable during treatment.
 After the tooth is prepared, your dentist will insert a small bit of tinted, liquid composite resin into the cleaned cavity and, once the material hardens, will sculpt and polish the filling.
 Porcelain inlays or fillings may be fabricated in a lab or in the office and are more durable than a composite filling.

+An extraction means to have a tooth removed.
 In some cases, extracting a tooth is the best treatment option to reduce crowding, prepare for dentures, or eliminate a dead or dying tooth.

 How we can help: Extraction is a common procedure.
 Your dentist will administer analgesic or sedation to keep you comfortable throughout your procedure and will then carefully remove all parts of the tooth or teeth scheduled for extraction.
 Many times, a bone filling material will need to be placed in the extraction site to promote proper healing.
 Afterwards, be sure to follow postoperative instructions closely so that your gums will heal promptly.
 If you have questions or concerns following an extraction, don’t hesitate to contact our office immediately.